ciel-almeida/JS_50ProjectsIn50Days/05_BlurLoading/README.md

-# Day 05 - Hidden Search Bar
+# Day 05 - Blur Loading Page

 Overlay with percentage of progress that fades and blur effect on the images.